tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 With Mental Model 1, we cannot sync every batch.
 If we did so, only one worker would ever be working at a time.
 Because of this, we will not currently support user-written batch-level Callbacks.
 Instead, we will expect the user to set `epochs` and `steps_per_epoch` so that all work that requires syncing is performed at the end of each epoch.
 For instance, if the user desires to train for 50,000 steps and to checkpoint every 5,000 steps, the user should specify `Model.fit(..., steps_per_epoch=5000, epochs=10)`.
 Note that the dataset iterator will not be reset before the start of every epoch; it proceeds with the next example after the last one during the last epoch.

 For now, we will throw an error if a user provides a `Callback` that overrides `Callback.on_train_batch_begin` or `Callback.on_train_batch_end`, warning that batch-level Callbacks are not supported at this time.
 However, this design does not preclude supporting batch-level Callbacks in the future, as long as we give the user control of when to perform a sync.
 See the section Future Work on Batch-Level Callbacks below for a detailed discussion of this possibility.

+###### Built-in callbacks that have batch-level calls

+What about the existing callbacks Keras provide that have batch-level calls?
+There are 1 built-in, and by default added `callback` where batch-level calls are involved:

+* `ProgbarLogger`: We'll make the default logging every epoch, and not batch.
+If user sets the verbose such that it'd log every batch, an error is raised.

+In addition, there are 3 built-in, but by default not added callbacks, which have batch-level calls:

+1. `ModelCheckpoint`: Default use case (checkpoint every epoch) is good.
+For users who do checkpointing every N examples (and thus batch level calls are involved), we will make it remote-aware, i.e., `ModelCheckpoint` knows that what it receives is `RemoteValue` and it needs to sync.
+With this, it's fine that it gets called at every batch, and only sync at N examples.

+2. `TensorBoard`: Batch-level calls do not need output from `train_function`, so can be called anyway (by making it remote-aware as well).

+3. `TerminateOnNan`: We should disable this in PS training.

 ##### Timing-Based Callbacks